Canada Moonseed, Canadian Moonseed, Common Moonseed, Moonseed, Yellow Parilla

-Synonyms of Menispermum canadense (7) (Updated on 5-17-21 from Plants of the World Online: Cissampelos smilacina L., Menispermum angulatum Moench, Menispermum canadense var. lobatum Pursh, Menispermum dauricum var. mexicanum (Rose) Kundu & S.Guha, Menispermum mexicanum Rose, Menispermum smilacinum DC., Otamplis vitifolia Raf.
+Synonyms of Menispermum canadense (7) (Updated on 12-4-21 from Plants of the World Online): Cissampelos smilacina L., Menispermum angulatum Moench, Menispermum canadense var. lobatum Pursh, Menispermum dauricum var. mexicanum (Rose) Kundu & S.Guha, Menispermum mexicanum Rose, Menispermum smilacinum DC., Otamplis vitifolia Raf.

-Plants of the World Online by Kew lists 2 species in the Menispermum genus (as of 5-17-21 when I Last updated this page).
+As of 12-4-21 when this page was last updated, Plants of the World Online by Kew lists 2 species in the Menispermum genus.
 It is a member of the plant family Menispermaceae with 75 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Menispermum canadense is from Plants of the World Online.
 The map on the USDA Plants Database is the same.
 The species could have a broader range than what the maps show.

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist and continually updated as members post new observations.